Orbit (anatomy): Function

-The orbit holds and protects the eye.
+The orbit holds and protects the eyes.

 Eye movement

-The movement of the eye is controlled by six distinct extraocular muscles, a superior, an inferior, a medial and a lateral rectus, as well as a superior and an inferior oblique.
+The movement of the eye is controlled by extraocular muscles; in humans, the six distinct muscles are the superior, an inferior, a medial and a lateral rectus, as well as a superior and an inferior oblique.
 The superior ophthalmic vein is a sigmoidal vessel along the superior margin of the orbital canal that drains deoxygenated blood from surrounding musculature.
 The ophthalmic artery is a crucial structure in the orbit, as it is often the only source of collateral blood to the brain in cases of large internal carotid infarcts, as it is a collateral pathway to the circle of Willis.
 In addition, there is the optic canal, which contains the optic nerve, or cranial nerve II, and is formed entirely by the lesser wing of the sphenoid, separated from the supraorbital fissure by the optic strut.
 Injury to any one of these structures by infection, trauma or neoplasm can cause temporary or permanent visual dysfunction, and even blindness if not promptly corrected.
 The orbits also protect the eye from mechanical injury.

 Clinical significance

 In the orbit, the surrounding fascia allows for smooth rotation and protects the orbital contents.
 If excessive tissue accumulates behind the ocular globe, the eye can protrude, or become exophthalmic.

 Enlargement of the lacrimal gland, located superotemporally within the orbit, produces protrusion of the eye inferiorly and medially (away from the location of the lacrimal gland).
 Lacrimal gland may be enlarged from inflammation (e.g. sarcoid) or neoplasm (e.g. lymphoma or adenoid cystic carcinoma).

 Tumors (e.g. glioma and meningioma of the optic nerve) within the cone formed by the horizontal rectus muscles produce axial protrusion (bulging forward) of the eye.

-Graves disease may also cause axial protrusion of the eye, known as Graves' ophthalmopathy, due to buildup of extracellular matrix proteins and fibrosis in the rectus muscles.
+Graves disease may also cause axial protrusion of the eye, known as Graves' ophthalmopathy, due to the buildup of extracellular matrix proteins and fibrosis in the rectus muscles.
 Development of Graves' ophthalmopathy may be independent of thyroid function.